API-Skeletons/doctrine-querybuilder-filter/README.md

 ## Real world Laravel example

-In this example data from the `Entity\Style` entity is returned using [HAL](https://github.com/API-Skeletons/laravel-hal) in a paginated response in a controller action.
+In this example, data from the `Entity\Style` entity is returned using [HAL](https://github.com/API-Skeletons/laravel-hal) in a paginated response in a controller action.